haiwen/seafile-admin-docs/manual/deploy_pro/multi_tenancy.md

 2. A valid SSL certificate for ADFS server, and here we use `temp.adfs.com` as the domain name example.

+3. A valid SSL certificate for Seafile server, and here we use `demo.seafile.com` as the domain name example.

 **Second**, setup your ADFS login URL in the Seafile organization admin interface.
 The format of the login URL is: `https://example.com/org/custom/{custom-part}/`, e.g.:

 ![](../images/auto-upload/8c1988cd-1f66-47c9-ac61-650e8245efcf.png)